Rebecabrk/Advanced-Neural-Networks-Labs/PIPELINE_USAGE.md

   - The script will use built-in defaults or interactively prompt you for configuration options.

 The pipeline asks the user if they want to save the customized config.
 If yes, it will be saved as a yaml file.
+> The script must be run from the root project directory (/Advanced-Neural-Networks-Labs)

 **Monitor logs:**
 - TensorBoard: Open a terminal and run `tensorboard --logdir=runs`, then open the provided URL in your browser.